dotenv-org/dotenv-org.github.io/docs/quickstart.md

 layout: docs
 section: Overview
 title: "Quickstart ⚡️"
-description: The complete quickstart guide to manage your secrets with dotenv-vault.
+description: Manage your secrets with dotenv-vault.
 Learn and understand how to use dotenv-vault with your application – in about 5 minutes.
 ---

 In this guide, we'll deploy an application with secrets to Heroku.
 We'll create the app, load and sync its secrets, and deploy it using the .env.vault file.
 A quick skim over this tutorial, and you'll understand all the foundational concepts of using dotenv-vault.